SMKST Petro

 Desert fast-move drilling rig – SMKST

-(3) Truck-mounted Rigs
+(3) Trailer-mounted Rigs

 Truck-mounted rigs represent the pinnacle of long-distance mobility in land drilling operations.
 These rigs are fully mounted on truck chassis, allowing for rapid deployment and relocation over significant distances.
 The concept of truck-mounted rigs emerged from the need for highly mobile drilling units, especially in exploratory drilling and workover operations.